 Awards and Recognition

-The Best Lawyers in America© – Energy Law
+- The Best Lawyers of America© 2021 – Energy Law

 - President of the Nevada Tax Payers Association